By now, you have probably heard the quote: “The best place to hide a dead body is page two of Google.”

 Website designers are implementing a new technique on lawn care and landscaping websites in 2019.

 Instead of posting good reviews on the “testimonials” page only, designers are incorporating them into every page so viewers won’t miss it.

-South Carolina-based landscape company ALL Outdoors doubled down and built a testimonial slider to auto-play nine testimonials on their homepage.
+South Carolina-based landscape company ALL Outdoors doubled down.
+They built a testimonial slider to auto-play nine testimonials on their homepage.

 Why it Works: Good reviews add value and build immediate trust in your company before your new lead contacts you.

-Easton Outdoors asks viewers to choose “Residential” or “Commercial” before viewing content.
+Easton Outdoors asks viewers to choose to Enter Site, Call Now or Text Now before viewing content.

 This landing page technique may seem like an unnecessary extra step, but it serves a very effective purpose.

-Instead, your website can create a personalized experience; connect more effectively; and utilize specific calls-to-action.
+Your website can create a personalized experience, connect more effectively and utilize specific calls-to-action.